Customizing Visual-Language Foundation Models for Multi-modal Anomaly Detection and Reasoning: Abstract

 \section{Abstract}

 Anomaly detection is vital in various industrial scenarios, including the identification of unusual patterns in production lines and the detection of manufacturing defects for quality control.
 Existing techniques tend to be specialized in individual scenarios and lack generalization capacities.
-In this study, we aim to develop a generic anomaly detection model applicable across multiple scenarios.
-To achieve this, we customize generic visual-language foundation models that possess extensive knowledge and robust reasoning abilities into anomaly detectors and reasoners.
+In this study, our objective is to develop a generic anomaly detection model that can be applied in multiple scenarios.
+To achieve this, we custom-build generic visual language foundation models that possess extensive knowledge and robust reasoning abilities as anomaly detectors and reasoners.
 Specifically, we introduce a multi-modal prompting strategy that incorporates domain knowledge from experts as conditions to guide the models.
 Our approach considers diverse prompt types, including task descriptions, class context, normality rules, and reference images.
 In addition, we unify the input representation of multi-modality into a 2D image format, enabling multi-modal anomaly detection and reasoning.
 Our preliminary studies demonstrate that combining visual and language prompts as conditions for customizing the models enhances anomaly detection performance.
-The customized models showcase the ability to detect anomalies across different data modalities such as images and point clouds.
+The customized models showcase the ability to detect anomalies across different data modalities such as images, point clouds, and videos.
 Qualitative case studies further highlight the anomaly detection and reasoning capabilities, particularly for multi-object scenes and temporal data.
-Our code is available at https://github.com/Xiaohao-Xu/Customizable-VLM.
+Our code is publicly available at \href{https://github.com/Xiaohao-Xu/Customizable-VLM}{\url{https://github.com/Xiaohao-Xu/Customizable-VLM}}.\footnote{More insights of customized foundation models for broader anomaly detection settings are available at Github repo: \href{GPT4V-for-Generic-Anomaly-Detection}{\url{https://github.com/caoyunkang/GPT4V-for-Generic-Anomaly-Detection}}.}